The village is located on the former site of Faculty Row near Tinker and Randolph Halls.

 “I am thrilled to see Hollins providing new, modern housing, which will foster a greater sense of community and build upon our beautiful campus.
 Thank you to all of the generous donors who have made this milestone possible.”

 Support for Phase II

-As construction progresses on the four buildings that make up Phase I, fundraising efforts have begun for Phase II.
+As construction is now completed on the four buildings that make up Phase I, fundraising efforts have begun for Phase II.
 The Cabell Foundation of Richmond, VA has awarded a challenge grant of $400,000 to support the Phase II construction of the new student apartment village.
 The grant requires a 3:1 match by May 2020, meaning we need to raise an additional $1.2 M by that time.